shijiay2016/password-generator/README.md

 # password-generator
+- Built as part of the **100 Days of Code: The Complete Python Pro Bootcamp**
 - The objective is to take the inputs from the user to these questions and then generate a random password.

 # What I learned